 We conducted numerous scenario analyses to assess the robustness of the results across alternative model assumptions and in accordance with the modifications to the ICER value framework for ultra-rare diseases and single and short-term therapies.
-We include the details and results of scenario analyses below, including: the optimistic and conservative benefit scenario, a 50/50 shared savings scenario, a cost-offset cap scenario, and under a fixed one-time up-front payment for beti-cel.
+We include the details and results of scenario analyses below, including: the optimistic and conservative benefit scenario, a 50/50 shared savings scenario, a cost-offset cap scenario, and under an up-front payment for beticel with no payback option for patients who do not achieve transfusion independence.
 Additional scenario analyses including an analysis based on Phase III trial baseline patient characteristics and for alternate time horizons (i.e., 5 year and 10 year) are presented in Supplement E5.
 Lower (i.e., more favorable) cost-effectiveness estimates were found when baseline patient characteristics were based on trial data.
-Higher (i.e., less favorable) cost-effectiveness estimates were found for shorter time horizons.
+Higher (i.e., less favorable) cost-effectiveness estimates were found for the no payback option and for the shorter time horizons.